Home Insurance Cancellation, Nonrenewal and Policy Lapses

 Homeowners insurance policies often lapse after a policyholder misses multiple payments.
 If you miss a payment, companies usually continue coverage for 30 days before the policy lapses.

-Allowing your home insurance policy to lapse might cost you a lot more money in the long run, even beyond exposing yourself to financial risk.
+Allowing your home insurance policy to lapse might cost you a lot more money in the long run too.
 Most homeowners are required to buy a home insurance policy if they purchased their home through a mortgage lender.
 Lenders require the coverage to protect their financial interest in the home.

 If the policy lapses for any reason, the mortgage lender will find an insurer to cover the home on behalf of the policyholder.
 Policyholders should do everything they can to avoid this circumstance, because they will be financially responsible for the cost of the new policy.
 Lender-placed policies are frequently more expensive than what policyholders might find otherwise and their level of coverage might not be adequate.
 For example, a lender-forced policy may cover the physical dwelling appropriately but fall short on personal property coverage, since lenders have no financial stake in a homeowner's possessions.

-Policyholders who allow their home insurance to lapse also might have a hard time getting a policy with a new carrier — although not as much difficulty and those whose policies were canceled.
+Policyholders who allow their home insurance to lapse also might have a hard time getting a policy with a new carrier — although it shouldn't be as difficult as those whose policies were canceled.
 If your home insurance policy has lapsed, call your agent or company as soon as possible and see if they will allow you to reinstate it.

 Editorial Note: The content of this article is based on the author's opinions and recommendations alone.
 It has not been previewed, commissioned or otherwise endorsed by any of our network partners.